samhat7/Pip-Update-All-Packages-For-Windows/README.md

 python pipupdateall.py
 to execute the script and it will go on to update all the packages.

-To run the command prompt as an administrator search for it and right click on the icon and them click on Run as Administrator.
+To run the command prompt as an administrator search for it and right click on the icon and then click on Run as Administrator.